 This right applies if you feel that you have never given permission for scientific research by SHM.
 If you believe that you have not given consent, SHM will stop collecting data from your medical file and from the leftover material stored at the hospital.
-Data collected in the national SHM database up to that point will still be used.
+Data collected in the national SHM database up to that point will no longer be used for new studies.